 The estate owns the house.
 If the executor uses the house to benefit himself at the expense of the beneficiaries, he would be committing embezzlement, which is larceny.

 New York Penal Law continues to say that “Larceny includes a wrongful taking, obtaining or withholding of another’s property, with the intent prescribed in subdivision one of this section, committed … by conduct heretofore defined or known as common law larceny by trespassory taking, common-law larceny by trick, embezzlement, or obtaining property by false pretenses.”

 Someone who has been nominated as the executor by the will but is not yet appointed by the court do not have the power to sell a house.
 The law states that “an executor named in a will has no power to dispose of any part of the estate of the testator before letters testamentary or preliminary letters testamentary are granted, except to pay reasonable funeral expenses, nor to interfere with such estate in any manner other than to take such action as is necessary to preserve it.

-To sum up, can the executor sell property of the estate?
+To sum up, can the executor of an estate sell property of the estate?
 Yes.
-The executor does not have to seek the beneficiaries approval, but in many cases it is better to do so before the transaction rather than to be sued by the beneficiaries later.
+The executor does not have to seek the beneficiaries’ approval, but in many cases, it is better to do so before the transaction rather than to be sued by the beneficiaries later.

 Submit your review

 Albert Goodwin is a great New York estate lawyer, helped me every step of the way.